jorshali/personal-blog/_posts/nextjs-and-aws-amplify-host-a-personal-blog-in-under-30-minutes.md

 By the end of this article, you'll have your own portfolio site, built with Next.js, and hosted on AWS.
 As an encore, I'll even show you how to [setup a subscriber service](https://jacoborshalick.me/posts/build-a-subscriber-rest-api-on-aws-in-under-30-minutes) and [your own custom domain](https://jacoborshalick.me/posts/configure-a-custom-domain-for-your-aws-amplify-app) so you can share it with the world.
 It's never been easier to start some self-promotion.

 Need proof?
-The article your reading was imported to Medium from [jacoborshalick.me](https://jacoborshalick.me).
 This site was created using the steps shown here.

 So let's get your portfolio site built!